-Since offline DE functions as a bearer-based payment instrument, neither a PSP nor the Eurosystem is involved in transactions or able to verify the authenticity of transferred DEs.
 Such checks are only possible when offline DEs are funded or defunded-that is, when the user connects his device to his PSP.
-Consequently, fraud can only be detected with a delay.
+Consequently, fraud can only be detected with a delay, undermining goal G10.
 If the offender owns the compromised device used for multi-spending, he might be able to indefinitely avoid reconnecting to a PSP.
-If, instead, the offender manipulated someone else's device, the anonymity of offline payments might make it impossible to trace the forfeited DEs back to their criminal originator.
+If, instead, the offender manipulated someone else's device and transferred the forfeited DEs from there, the anonymity of offline payments might make it impossible to trace the forfeited DEs back to their criminal originator.
+It is worth noting that Article 32 explicitly restricts fraud detection and prevention mechanisms to the online DE.

-For this reason, Article 37(3) requires PSPs to provide funding and defunding data to Financial Intelligence Units (FIUs) and other competent authorities upon request7.
+For this reason, Article 37(3) requires PSPs to provide funding and defunding data to Financial Intelligence Units (FIUs) and other competent authorities upon request.
 Such data would likely include transaction amounts, account numbers, and device identifiers.